NishantKant27/Bridge_Labs_3rdYear_Frontend-Dev/README.md

 Image Styling, Selectors, Buttons, and UI Enhancements

-Box Sizing and overall user interface improvement
+Box Sizing and overall User Interface improvement

 🧠 Task for Today:
 Design an animation that moves an element diagonally using transition and transform properties to understand animation effects.